The Stockholm Syndrome (The Big Bang Theory)

 "The Stockholm Syndrome" is the series finale of the American television sitcom The Big Bang Theory.
 It is the twenty-fourth episode of the twelfth season and the 279th overall episode of the series.
-Directed by Mark Cendrowski, it first aired on CBS on May 16, 2019.
-The episode received 24.75 million total viewers and garnered positive reviews.

-In the episode, Sheldon (Jim Parsons) and Amy (Mayim Bialik) receive a Nobel Prize, and Penny has become pregnant.
+Written by series co-creators Chuck Lorre and Bill Prady, with Steve Holland, Steven Molaro, Dave Goetsch, Eric Kaplan, Maria Ferrari, Andy Gordon, Anthony Del Broccolo, Tara Hernandez, Jeremy Howe and Adam Faberman.
+The episode was directed by Mark Cendrowski.
+The episode originally aired on CBS on May 16, 2019 in the United States.
+The episode finds Sheldon and Amy receiving a Nobel Prize in Physics, and Penny reveals she is pregnant.
+Sarah Michelle Gellar guest stars as herself.
+The Stockholm Syndrome was watched by 24.75 million total viewers in the United States and garnered positive reviews from critics.